fastoch/Docker-and-K8s/README.md

 ## Summary

 VMs have a larger footprint and are slow to boot, but despite the rise of containers, they still have important use cases.
-VMs and containers can be seen as complementary technologies, as containers can even run within VMs.
+VMs and containers can be seen as complementary technologies, as containers can even run within VMs...

-Containers are lightweight, can start in seconds, offer portability and scalability.
+Containers are lightweight, can start in seconds, offer portability and scalability, which makes them a better choice for Developers and DevOps teams in general.

-@27/356 (7%)
+## Containers are made of layers

+- base OS
+- customizations
+- your application

+The `docker pull` command retrieves and downloads a container image.
+Each layer of this image is downloaded individually.
+Docker uses a local cache to store the containers' images, and if a layer already exists on the host system, it will not be downloaded again.

+One of the goal when creating new container images is to create them with the smallest number of layers possible.
+Later on, we'll see techniques on how to achieve that.

+@29/356 (8%)
 ---
 EOF